syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

 * lookup_value: The value to search for.
-If omitted, `XLOOKUP` returns blank cells it finds in lookup_array.
+If omitted, `XLOOKUP` returns blank cells in lookup_array.